SusanthMK/FemCare-AI/README.md

 ## Problem

-Hormonal health conditions affect millions of women, yet existing solutions:
+Current digital health solutions:

 * Only record data without analysis
 * Lack personalization
 * Do not provide predictive insights
 * Offer limited continuous support

-This results in reactive healthcare instead of proactive management.
+This leads to reactive healthcare instead of proactive management.

 ---